 - Labeling specimens

 Most phlebotomy training courses are split up into two parts.
 You’ll first experience a classroom setting.
 This is where you’ll learn the basics of phlebotomy, anatomy of the human body, and lab procedures.
+This will help to prepare you for a rewarding career in blood work.

 The second half of a phlebotomy training program typically focuses on a more hands-on approach.
 Students are required to complete a certain number of successful venipunctures in order to complete their training.
 Sometimes, these venipunctures will be performed on fellow students, or volunteers.